How to Manage Microsoft Licensing in Certero

 4. Drill through the guest VM column to see virtual machines and manage exclusions.

-5. Right-click to adjust license assignments.
-Automatic category selection can be manually overridden, and license minimums are enforced by the platform.
+5. Right-click to adjust licence assignments.
+Automatic category selection can be manually overridden, and licence minimums are enforced.

-6. Enable host affinity for VMware and XenServer VMs (if affinity configuration is found by virtualization connectors) via Global Settings.
-This affects how license requirements are calculated across clusters.
+6. Enable host affinity for VMware and XenServer VMs (if affinity configuration is found by virtualisation connectors) via Global Settings.
+This affects how licence requirements are calculated across clusters.

 7. VMs with unresolved hosting indicate a missing VMware connector, a Hyper-V host with no inventory, or incorrect duplicate VMware VM UUIDs.
 Investigate and resolve these for accurate compliance.